Pylons/pyramid/docs/glossary.rst

      a principal, but this is not strictly necessary in custom policies that define their principals differently.

+   identity
+     An identity is an opaque identifier of the user associated with the current request.

+   security policy
+     A security policy in :app:`Pyramid` terms is a bit of code which has an API which identifies the user associated with the current request (perhaps via a cookie or ``Authorization`` header) and determines whether or not that user is permitted to access the requested resource.

    authorization policy
      An authorization policy in :app:`Pyramid` terms is a bit of code which has an API which determines whether or not the